dolanor-galaxy/network/README.md

 ## Architecture

-The network is a global network based on existing open source technology developed by micro and others.
+The network is a globally distributed network based on existing open source technology developed by micro and others.
 It provides the core requirements for collaborative service development at scale.
 This includes a common communication protocol, service discovery system, secure governance, service runtime and resource exchange model.

 ### High Level

-At the high level we're using the open source micro toolkit as the foundation for the network.
+At the high level we're using the open source micro toolkit as the foundation for an overlay network on the internet and a platform for microservices.

 ![Architecture](images/arch.jpg)

 ### Features

-The network features decentralised communication network which provides discovery, governance and a runtime.
+The network features a p2p decentralised platform with a high bandwidth backbone.
+The network itself provides discovery, governance and a runtime.

 ![Architecture](images/arch2.jpg)